-The mission of the Delaware Department of Labor, Division of Employment and Training is "To provide services enabling employers and job seekers to make informed employment and training choices leading to employment.
+The mission of the Delaware Department of Labor, Division of Employment & Training is "to provide services enabling employers and job seekers to make informed employment and training choices leading to employment."

-The Division of Employment and Training (DET) operates a statewide labor exchange system serving both employers and job seekers.
+The Division of Employment & Training (DET) operates a statewide labor exchange system serving both employers and job seekers.

 The division also administers 15 different federal and state funded employment and training programs that assist individuals with social, economic, educational and other barriers to make the transition to employment.